pierogis/pierogis/README.md

 - Ensure that you are using the latest version of the package.
   It's early days so errors and updates will be frequent.
   Use `pip uninstall pyrogis` then `pip install pyrogis --no-cache-dir` to reinstall
-- Provide me the version of `pyrogis` that you are using in issues.
+- Provide the version of `pyrogis` that you are using in issues to rule that out `pip list` -> pyrogis _._._
-  We can determine if that may be causing your issue `pip list`
 - Provide the traceback or error message if you can
-- If the problem is visual, that can be more difficult to debug
+- If the problem is visual: that can be more difficult to debug.
+  Try to use an image hosting site if you want to share what you are seeing in an issue.
-- If you are getting different behavior than you expect, that could be an error or a feature too
+- If you are getting different behavior than you expect: that could be an error or a feature too
-- If your problem is with installation, good luck
+- If your problem is with installation: try conda, preinstall `numpy` and `pillow`, install the rust toolchain, and start praying

 Hopefully all levels of skills use this package.
 Any form of contributing is appreciated;